 - Heat oil in the pan and sauté the onion paste for 2 minutes.
 Add tomato puree, coriander powder, red chili powder and cubed paneer.
 Cook on medium-low flame for about 7-8 minutes.

 - Add the chopped greens, cover and cook till the leaves wilt and don’t smell raw, about 5-6 minutes.

-- Add cream (or milk), rest of the paneer, kasoori methi (crushed with your fingers) and salt.
+- Add cream and kasoori methi (crushed with your fingers) and salt.
 Cook for about 5 minutes.
 Stir in the grated paneer.

 - Finally add the garam masala, cover to let the flavors mingle and take off the heat after 2 minutes.

 - Methi leaves can be subbed with either swiss chard or kale.

 - Make it vegan by using tofu instead of paneer.
 Skip the heavy cream and add a splash of coconut milk.

 - Skip the heavy cream and add some milk instead for a low fat recipe.